Work With Us

 Farm Field Crew (3)

-Our farm field crew is vital to the success of our berry season in July and August.
-We have a busy pick-your-own orchard and farm stand and we also pick our organic blueberries and raspberries for many wholesale accounts and restaurants.
-The farm field crew harvests berries daily for our farm stand and wholesale orders.
-We need experienced pickers who are fast, efficient, able to work with our customers and the public.
+Our farm field crew is vital to the success of our berry season.
+We have a busy pick-your-own orchard and farm stand and we also pick our organic berries for many wholesale accounts and restaurants.
+In addition to working in the orchard, you will help with grazing and handling sheep, fixing fencelines, mowing and working in the garden.

 Assistant Farm Manager